Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 All you need to succeed is to want to do it

+To keep going

+To push on until th task at hand is done

 Rust is no different

 ## Why is Rust uniquely called out?

-Why is Rust uniquely called out as hard, even by those who've mastered it?
+So why is Rust uniquely called out as hard,

+even by those who've mastered it?

 I think there are a few reasons